sozialhelden/accessibility-cloud/docs/json-api.md

 ## Authentication

 For every app you create, you get an authentication token.
 This token allows you to use the JSON API.
-To authenticate a single request, you have to supply a HTTP header `X-Api-Token: 12345` (replace `12345` with your own API token).
+To authenticate a single request, you have to supply a HTTP header `X-App-Token: 12345` (replace `12345` with your own app token).

 Your API token allows you to access the following data:
 - Your organization's profile data